Econo Lodge University

 From its lacy cafe curtains to its country furnishings and accessories, this little Flagstaff gem is warm and welcoming.
 Maybe that's why it's one of the city's favorite breakfast and lunch spots.
 Be ready for a bit of a wait; this place is always busy.
 Owners Ed and Brandy Wojciak serve up everything from inventive egg dishes (including trout and eggs and nine variations on Eggs Benedict) to specialty sandwiches, quiches, salads and burgers.
 Prices run from about USD5-8 for most items.
 A daily lunch special offers a classic sandwich and cup of soup.
 You'll also enjoy the Wojciak's east side restaurant, Brandy's.

 While walking along this part of historic Beaver Street, the fresh pine scent in the brisk mountain air mixes with intoxicating aroma of coffee wafting out the door at this java spot.
 The cozy establishment is always bustling with NAU students, professionals and visitors from all over the world who love the mom-and-pop, local ambiance.
-Inside the kitchen, everything inside the pastry vitrine is made from scratch and the beans are sustainably sourced.
-In addition to superb coffee and sweets, Macy's is also known for its poetry nights, Sunday morning story-telling, opera evenings and other eclectic events.
+Everything in the pastry vitrine is made from scratch, the beans are sustainably sourced and in addition to superb coffee and sweets, Macy's is also known for its poetry nights, Sunday morning story-telling, opera evenings and other eclectic events.

 When the townsfolk have a hankering for fresh fish and shellfish, Buster's always fits the bill.
 It's also popular with the students and staff of nearby Northern Arizona University, who like to get together at the bar for their nightcaps.
 Simply decorated and staffed by a very competent crew, this classic restaurant offers a full range of seafood, plus prime rib and Angus beef.
 If you're an early diner (or looking for a great deal), try the Sunset dinners from 4pm-6pm daily.
 House specialties are offered at substantial discounts.